Jojoooo1/spring-boot-api/README.md

 addressing different aspects of a SaaS business:

-- **Client Platform**: API dedicated to client-facing applications generally accessed through frontend interfaces, mobile applications and/or API depending on the clients requirements.
+- **Client Platform**: API dedicated to client-facing applications generally accessed through frontend interfaces, mobile applications and/or API.
 - **Back Office**: Operation and support API for operational functionalities.
 - **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration with the platform.
 - **Management**: API used by the development team to manage the platform.
 It is intentionally separated from the internal API for improved security.
 - **Public API**: Public facing API

-Each of these endpoints requires specific authentication mechanisms, collectively forming a robust and flexible foundation for SaaS applications.

 ## Table of Contents